William Cochrane (MP): Political career

 Cochrane represented Renfrew in the Convention of Estates in 1689 and as a burgh commissioner in the Parliament of Scotland from 1689 to 1695.
 He was a commissioner justiciary for the Highlands in 1693.
 In 1694, he succeeded his brother Thomas to Powkellie, East Ayrshire.
 He was a shire commissioner for Dumbartonshire in the Parliament of Scotland from 1702 to 1707.
 After the Union, he was returned as member of parliament for Wigtown Burghs at a by-election on 14 December 1708.
 At the 1710 British general election he was returned unopposed for Wigtown and was appointed joint Keeper of the Signet in 1711.
 He did not stand at the 1713 British general election.

 Personal life

-He married Lady Grizel Graham, daughter of James Graham, 2nd Marquess of Montrose and the former Lady Isabel Ker, (widow of Robert Ker, 1st Earl of Roxburghe, and fifth daughter of William Douglas, 7th Earl of Morton).
+He married Lady Grizel Graham, daughter of James Graham, 2nd Marquess of Montrose and the Lady Isabel Ker (widow of Robert Ker, 1st Earl of Roxburghe, and fifth daughter of William Douglas, 7th Earl of Morton).
 Together, they were the parents of: